-If you love a good grilled cheese sandwich with crispy toast that’s stuffed with gooey melted cheese, you might think there’s no possible way to improve upon that.
+If you love a simple grilled cheese sandwich with crispy toast that’s stuffed with gooey melted cheese, you might think there’s no possible way to improve upon that.
 But you’d be wrong!
 Kimchi Grilled Cheese is an easy way to take a sandwich from good to great.
 I hesitate to call it perfect, but more on that later.

 Why You’ll Love This Kimchi Grilled Cheese Sandwich